karlovskiy/vocabacov/README.md

 ## Commands

-`Vocabacov` bot accept commands in format `/lang phrase`, where `lang` ISO-3166 Alpha-2 code and phrase is one or more words.
+`Vocabacov` bot accepts commands in the format `/lang phrase`, where `lang` is ISO-3166 Alpha-2 code and phrase is one or more words.

 Examples: `/en hello world`, `/es ola chica`